icp4a/automation-decision-services-kubernetes/eks/README.md

              storage_class_name: efs-for-ads
 ```

-## Ingress and Application Load Balancer

-You must deploy the AWS Load Balancer Controller in your cluster to use Ingress.
-Check the AWS Load Balancer Controller [documentation](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html) before you proceed.
+## Certificate management

-Then, use a x509 certificate with a distinguished name that matches your `.subdomain.my-company.com` name, which is presented by your Ingresses.
+You have to use a x509 certificate with a distinguished name that matches your `.subdomain.my-company.com` name, which is presented by your Network Load Balancer.
 You can generate an untrusted certificate for testing purpose by using the following command:

 ```shell